yashu1wwww/Twitter-auto-comments-with-multiple-accounts/README.md

 Twiiter auto comments with multiple accounts
 Twitter auto comment using python

-change username & password in 11 & 15th line
+change username & password in 11 & 15th line and where username and password where asked in below codes...

-and change url in 18th line and do same in below codes
+and change url in 18th line and do same in below codes where url is needed

 change comments which you required text where they are in cmt.py